vatsalmandalia/quick-portfolio/index.md

 <img src="images/Categorized_Countries_World_Map.png?raw=true"/>

-* Classified 167 countries using 10 socio-economic factors into three groups by applying K-Means Clustering.
-Optimal number of clusters/groups is determined using elbow-curve method.
+* Clustered 167 countries using 10 socio-economic factors to identify financial aid recipients.
 * Scaled down the data using StandardScaler and managed outliers by capping them to avoid their effect on algorithm performance.
-For my analysis, I defined the groups as 'High', 'Medium' and 'Low' for each feature like life expectancy, health expenditure etc.
-* After classifying, Plotly library in Python is used to visualize the countries in three colours on a world map.
+* After classifying, Plotly library in Python used to visualize the countries in three colours on a world map.

 ## 2020 Retail Sales Dashboard in Tableau
 [View on Tableau Public](https://public.tableau.com/views/2020RetailSalesDashboard/2020RetailSalesDashboard?:language=en-GB&:display_count=n&:origin=viz_share_link)